Best Ashton Cigars by Strength (Mild to Full)

 This is where mild ease starts to meet layered complexity.
 The mashup of aged Dominican tobaccos and that classic golden Connecticut Shade wrapper produces a subtle, creamy smoke with just enough spice to keep you engaged.

-Profile & Strength
+Profile and Strength

 • Mild-medium with richer creamy base notes and a touch of white pepper.

-• Almond, cashew, coffee bean, and light cocoa weave through the smoke.
+• Almond, cashew, coffee bean and light cocoa weave through the smoke.

 Why Experienced Smokers Love It